Portrait

 Annual report and financial report

-The Annual Report provides information on the work and principles of Mission 21 and shows how these manifested themselves in the year under review.
-It contains the annual financial statements including information on the origin and use of funds.
-The key donor groups are mentioned by name.
-Information on the structure and committees of the mission organization as well as a brief portrait of Mission 21 are also included.
-The annual report is published at the end of June/beginning of July after the international mission synod of Mission 21.
+The Annual Report provides information on the impact of our work in the past year and shows how the donations received were used on the basis of specific projects.
+It contains the annual financial statements, including information on the origin and use of funds.
+It also contains information on the structure and committees of the missionary organization as well as a brief portrait of Mission 21.
+The annual report is published in July following the international Mission Synod of Mission 21.